votca/votca/share/doc/methods.rst

 ~~~~~~~~~~~~~~

 To use the regularized version of IMC a :math:`\lambda` value :math:`>0`
-has to be specified by setting .
+has to be specified by setting.
 If set to :math:`0` (default value) the
 unregularized version of IMC is applied.

 .. code:: xml